Animal Cruelty Fetish

 Zoosadism

-Zoosadism is a clinically described paraphilia in which sexual arousal is linked to inflicting pain, suffering, or death on animals.
-It is inherently abusive, illegal in most jurisdictions, and documented here strictly as a forensic clinical category.
+Zoosadism is a clinically described paraphilia in which sexual arousal is tied to inflicting pain, suffering, or death on animals.
+It is inherently abusive, illegal in most jurisdictions, and documented here strictly as a forensic clinical category with no instructional content.

 - Prevalence